News and Events

 Aging Institute Hosts Educational Sessions on Alzheimer's Treatments and Confusion in the Elderly at UPMC Altoona

-The Aging Institute congratulates Richard Shultz, PhD on his appointment as co-chair for the Institute of Medicine (IOM) Family Caregiving study.
-Dr. Shultz serves on both the Aging Institute Executive Committee and Board of Directors in addition to his roles as Director of the University Center for Social and Urban Research, Gerontology Program Director for the University Center for Social and Urban Research, and Professor of Psychiatry at the University of Pittsburgh School of Medicine.
+The Aging Institute congratulates Richard Schulz, PhD on his appointment as co-chair for the Institute of Medicine (IOM) Family Caregiving study.
+Dr. Schulz serves on both the Aging Institute Executive Committee and Board of Directors in addition to his roles as Director of the University Center for Social and Urban Research, Gerontology Program Director for the University Center for Social and Urban Research, and Professor of Psychiatry at the University of Pittsburgh School of Medicine.

 The Institute of Medicine (IOM), is an independent, nonprofit organization that works outside of government to provide unbiased and authoritative advice to decision makers and the public.
 The IOM's ultimate goal is to make research, health care, and work-place policy recommendations for the United States.

 Our Partnership with the Carnegie Library of Pittsburgh

 To register for any of the Carnegie Library of Pittsburgh programs, please call Scott Meneely at 412-924-0063.
 You can leave a message with your name, phone number, and program name and location of program you would like to attend.